maschkef/little-linux-helper/docs/lib/doc_config.md

 **Features:**
 - **Directory creation**: Creates config directory if missing
-- **Variable persistence**: Saves all backup-related variables
-- **Atomic writing**: Writes complete configuration in single operation
+- **Fragment persistence**: Updates the corresponding files under `config/backup.d/` when available, preserving inline documentation
+- **Legacy fallback**: Recreates `config/backup.conf` for older setups that have not yet adopted fragments
 - **Logging integration**: Logs save operation

 **Side Effects:**
 - Creates `$LH_CONFIG_DIR` directory if it doesn't exist
+- Ensures fragment files exist (cloned from `.example` when missing) and updates their key/value pairs
-- Overwrites existing backup configuration file
+- Overwrites the legacy monolithic configuration when fragments are absent
 - Writes info message to log

 **Dependencies:**